tzuhuangyen/Python-TravelInfoSearchEngine/README.md

 ## Project Overview

-This web application built with Python Flask provides a centralized platform for searching travel content from Medium and Dcard.
+This web application built with Python Flask provides a centralized platform for searching travel content from Medium, Dcard, PTT, and Backpackers.
 It focuses on popular travel destinations like Japan, Korea, Thailand, UK, and Spain.

 ## Key Features